Learn the techniques that ethnographers use in their social science research.

 Online learning

-- Online video lectures and thematic discussions
+- video lectures and thematic discussions

-- Reading materials covering contemporary approaches and classics of the field
+- reading materials covering contemporary approaches and classics of the field

-- Online one-to-one tutor support
+- online one-to-one tutor support

 Your tutors

-You’ll learn from a team of experienced anthropologists from our School of Social Science.
+You’ll learn from a team of experienced anthropologists.
 You’ll benefit from their first-hand experience in carrying out ethnographic research across Europe, South America, Central Asia and the Canadian Arctic.

 A dedicated senior course tutor will be on hand to provide you with week-by-week guidance to the resources.
 They’ll also provide individual feedback on the work you submit.